cs1302uga/cs1302-minesweeper-alpha/README.md

 **DUE TUE 2019-11-26 (Nov 26) @ 11:55 PM.
 No Late Submission Accepted.**

-This repository contains the skeleton code for the optional **make-up project**, "Minesweeper Alpha", that is made available to students in the Fall 2019 CSCI 1302 classes at the University of Georgia.
-Please see the [Grade Replacement](#grade-replacement) section of this document for details related to how this project can be used to replace a grade for the **cs1302-latin-squares** project.
+This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in the Spring 2020 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**